datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ~~~
 {: .language-python}

-To make a histogram plot of our draws from the normal distribution, we can use the `hist` function.
+To make a histogram plot of our draws from the normal distribution, we can use the `hist` function directly:

 ~~~
 plt.hist(s)